Accessing the Mackay mental health service

-- For Emergencies after hours, consumers may present to Mackay Base Hospital Emergency Department.
+- For emergencies after hours, individuals may present to the Mackay Base Hospital Emergency Department.

-- Should you wish to talk to a team member about a client of the mental health service, you may contact the team by telephoning
+- If you would like to speak to a member of staff about a client of the mental health service, you can contact the team by telephoning.

 Continuing Care Team (CCT)